 The conservation work proposed will ensure the building continues to be used and maintained.
 The work will protect the character defining elements of the building and improve the structural integrity of the building.

 Policy and/or Strategic Implications

-Conservation of St. Chad's Chapel and College meets the following policies outline in Part A of Design Regina: The Official Community Plan Bylaw No. 2013-48:
+Conservation of the Academy meets the following policies outline in Part A of Design Regina: The Official Community Plan Bylaw No. 2013-48:

 Section D5: Land Use and Built Environment